Calculate homicide arrest rates

 If you closed the Geoprocessing pane or it doesn't show the Mean Center tool, you can reopen any tool you previously ran in the project with the parameters you used.
 On the ribbon, in the Analysis tab, click History.
 In the History pane, on the Geoprocessing tab, double-click Mean Center to reopen the tool.

-- For Output Feature Class, type City_Black_Unsolved_Rates.
+- In the Mean Center tool, for Output Feature Class, type City_Black_Unsolved_Rates.
 Confirm that Input Feature Class is set to Homicides, Case Field is set to City, and Dimension Field is set to Unsolved=1, Closed=0.

 - Click Run.